Areas of Personal Development EXPLAINED!

 It will do everything and anything it can to get things back to the way they were.

-By doing that you’ll lose all your progress and you’ll stop taking action on all the habits you set out for yourself.
+By doing that you’ll lose all your progress towards your goals and you’ll stop taking action on all the habits you set out for yourself.

-That’s why I recommend implementing small changes over a longer period of time.
+That’s why I recommend implementing small changes in line with your vision and implementing them over a longer period of time.

-These small changes won’t freak you out and you’ll be able to make some serious life improvements over time.
+These small changes won’t freak you out and you’ll be able to make some serious life improvements towards your vision over time.

 Personal Growth Pyramid Explained

-Think about how houses and pyramids are built.
-What do they need in order not to break down easily?
+Think about how the pyramids are built.
+What do they need in order not to break down?

 They need a strong foundation, therefore foundation (bottom part) is of the uttermost importance.

-The same goes for the Personal Growth Pyramid, the foundation (health) is the most important.
+The same goes for the Personal Growth Pyramid, the foundation (health) is the most important of all areas.

 Until you’re not feeling 100% healthy, mentally and physically, you should dedicate all your time to that area.

-Once you master health, you may continue to the next area where the process repeats.
+Once you master health, you may continue to the next area.

 This continues all the way to the top of the pyramid.